WGLab/PennCNV/docs/misc/faq.md

 1. **How to use genomic wave adjustment independent of CNV calling?**

     Some users just want to adjust signal intensity values, without generating CNV calls by PennCNV.
 The genomic_wave.pl program in PennCNV package can be used to adjust signal intensity values.
 The input file must have a field in the header line that says "*.Log R Ratio".
 The -adjust argument can be used to generate a new file with updated Log R Ratio measures.
 This procedure can be also used in Agilent arrays or Nimblegen arrays for adjustment.
-Email me for a script to generate GC model file for these custom arrays.
+Use the `cal_gc_snp.pl` script to generate GC model file for these custom arrays.

 1. **A sample generates >1000 CNV calls, whats wrong?**